harshvardhan1006/SQL_QUERY/README.md

 # SQL_QUERY
-This IS My Practical Assignment Where I Explore SQL Query
+This IS My Practical Assignment Where I Explore SQL Queries